The Bar Exam is Tomorrow – No Problem!

 The bar examination requires one’s undivided attention.
 Do not discuss the details of the examination with other candidates after each session.
 Do you really want to know that the civil procedure question you answered was in fact a wills and trusts fact pattern?
 Do your best during each session of the examination, then just let it go and move on to the next session.

 When the first day’s work is complete, there is not a lot one can do to prepare for the remaining sessions other than eat a decent meal and rest up for the second day.
-In California, a jurisdiction that has a three-day examination, it is possible to make an educated guess about what will be on the exam on the third day and perhaps do a little focused studying, but it isn’t very important.
 What matters is being physically and emotionally and mentally strong the next day of the exam!

 THE BOTTOM LINE

 Achieve uniform mediocrity and occasional excellence and you’ll pass the bar examination.
 You’re not striving for an Am Jur award.
 This is a pass/fail test.
 Everybody who passes gets the same thing: a license to practice law.
 Good luck!